Clean Energy Incentives & Rebates Canada (Updated 2021)

 Low Income Incentive Programs

-- Éconologis Program – Transition énergétique Québec currently offers rebates for low income households, which may come with a free electronic thermostat.
+• Éconologis Program – Transition énergétique Québec currently offers rebates for low-income households, which may come with a free electronic thermostat between October and March.

 Saskatchewan

-Sadly, there are no known clean energy incentive programs available in Saskatchewan.
+There are currently 2 clean energy incentive programs available in Saskatchewan which offer energy efficiency incentives.

 Yukon Territory